 More information and photos of Winifred Sewell can be found here.

 The Division's Awards Committee shall select the conferee, based on the following criteria:

 - Innovation in developing and applying new technologies

 - Commitment to educating others about new technologies

 - Ongoing and sustained interest in fostering, creation or adaptation of emerging technologies to improve access to information in biomedical and life sciences.

-    Forward the nomination form and documentation, in confidence, with your name, phone number and e-mail address to Tony Stankus, the chair of the Division's Awards Committee.
+Forward the nomination form and documentation, in confidence, with your name, phone number and e-mail address to Howard Fuller, Awards Committee Co-Chair.